 The LIFT framework provides an opportunity to both ensure our most important work moves forward, and to provide valuable growth and development feedback for team members.
 To that end, we are making a couple changes and improvements to the LIFT process to align with our Theory of Action of Success by Design:

-- As we work to make equity our core identity across DPS, each team member on the LIFT Performance framework will have an Equity goal - Develop an asset-based, culturally and linguistically responsive mindset.
-The language of the goal will be the same for all DPS team members, and each team member will be expected to participate in a district-wide equity study.
-Additionally, each division will tailor strategies and metrics for their teams based on their respective areas of work.
-There is no immediate action needed from you regarding this goal.
-More information and guidance will be shared from your division leadership in early September!
+- As we work to make equity our core identity across DPS, each team member on the LIFT Performance framework has an Equity goal - Develop an asset-based, culturally and linguistically responsive mindset.
+The language of the goal is the same for all DPS team members, and each team member is expected to participate in a district-wide equity study.
+Additionally, each division may tailor strategies and metrics for their teams based on their respective areas of work.

 What are enabling conditions?
 Those bodies of work that fall outside of the cornerstones but are essential to operating a high functioning and efficient organization.
 For example, continuous improvement efforts necessary to efficiently and accurately process payroll might be a goal aligned to “enabling conditions”.

-As you are working with your manager to develop your goals for this year, consider these best practices:
+As you are working with your manager to develop your goals for this year, consider this best practice: